Meet the Building Movement Project team and staff.

 David McKinney

-As executive vice president of public affairs, David McKinney sets the vision, culture, and goals of The New Teacher Project’s communications and community engagement efforts.
-Prior to this role, David served as the first director of the Center for Engagement and Neighborhood Building at the Alliance for Strong Families and Communities in Washington, D.C., and supported a network of nearly 500 organizations to more effectively engage with the neighborhoods and constituencies they served.
+Prior to his work in K-12 education, David served as the first director of the Center for Engagement and Neighborhood Building at the Alliance for Strong Families and Communities in Washington, D.C., and supported a network of nearly 500 direct service nonprofits to authentically engage with the neighborhoods and communities they served.
 He previously worked at Public Allies, a national service and leadership development organization, where he held numerous positions including vice president of programs and vice president of strategy and development.
-During his 14-year tenure with Public Allies, David led the growth of the organization’s programming and operations from 10 to 23 cities and increased opportunities for young adults to launch and grow their careers in community-based and social sector organizations.
+During his 14-year tenure with Public Allies, David led the growth of the organization’s programming and operations from 10 to 23 cities and grew a national network of alumni advocating with and for underestimated communities.
 David was honored with an Aspen Institute Fellowship for emerging nonprofit leaders in 2010 and selected by Independent Sector as an American Express NGen Fellow in 2009.
-David began his career as a community organizer in his hometown of Milwaukee and holds a bachelor’s degree in education policy and community studies from the University of Wisconsin-Milwaukee.
+David holds a bachelor’s degree in education policy from the University of Wisconsin-Milwaukee and began his career as a community organizer in his hometown of Milwaukee.
+When not working, David can usually be found on a bicycle, swimming, or reading to a young person.

 Dahnesh Medora